audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 A ring modulator is a tremolo effect, but instead of using an LFO to amplitude modulate audio, an audio signal is used.
 The result is a combination of the sum of and the difference between the two input signal frequencies e.g., two sine waves of 440 Hz and 660 Hz produce a result of 220 Hz (difference) and 1100 Hz (sum).

-This plug-in also allows use of triangle, sawtooth and pulse waveforms, so the results are the sums and differences between the harmonics of the modulating signal and harmonics of the signal being modulated.
+This plugin also allows use of triangle, sawtooth and pulse waveforms, so the results are the sums and differences between the harmonics of the modulating signal and harmonics of the signal being modulated.

 Parameters: